Cliffs of Étretat: A Walk Along Normandy's Stunning Sea Cliffs

 The Trail

-Because there's no better way to follow views like these than with some lovely French food and wine.
+Because really, what better way to follow up these views than with some French food and wine?

 SS Reflections

-As an American who has seen too many World War II movies, Normandy conjures up some very specific mental images.
-I was curious what traveling to this French region would be like in real life.
+As an American who grew up on World War II movies, the word “Normandy” comes loaded with certain images.
+I was curious what this region would feel like in real life.

-Hiking along these cliffs reminded me that often places are quite different than the image you have in your head.
-Yet, it often takes physically travelling to these places have such a realization.
-I only wish I had more time than a short few hours to fully immerse myself in this stunning place.
+Walking along these sea cliffs reminded me how different a place can be from the picture you hold in your mind, and how important it is to physically go to these places to reframe your perspective.
+I only wish I had more than a few short hours to explore this stunning slice of France.

 Other helpful resources